Natzirt-BK/subaru-ecu-tools-linux/README.md

 # Ecu Tools by NatZirt

-Subaru and Mitsubishi Lancer Evolution ECU editing, logging, and diagnostic software to Linux through one supported setup.
-It installs the applications, compatibility runtime, OpenPort 2.0 support, definitions, USB permissions, and desktop launchers that users would otherwise have to assemble manually.
+ECU editing, logging, and diagnostic software for Linux through one supported setup.
+It installs the applications, compatibility runtime, OpenPort 2.0 support, definitions, USB permissions, and desktop launchers that users would otherwise have to assemble manually unnecessarily.

 The project also distributes **[RomRaider2](https://github.com/Natzirt-BK/RomRaider2)**, a much-needed modernization of RomRaider that preserves useful work from the